RISHI SUNAK PRAISES NCS YOUNG PEOPLE MAKING A DIFFERENCE

 20 August 2021

-Rishi Sunak has praised the passion and commitment of a group of Yorkshire school students who gave up part of the summer holiday for the benefit of the community.
+Rishi Sunak has praised the passion and commitment of a group of students who gave up part of the summer holiday to help their community.
+Read More.

 The Richmond (Yorks) MP joined two groups of students from North Yorkshire taking part in an NCS (National Citizen Service) programme with Yorkshire Cricket Foundation.